 3. The Apple Orchard

-Enjoy a fun-filled farm experience with the entire family at The Apple Orchard that features over 10,000 apple and pear trees.
+Enjoy a fun-filled farm experience with the entire family at The Apple Orchard, which features over 10,000 apple and pear trees.
 While here, enjoy wagon rides, animals, pumpkin/squash patch, sunflower fields, corn maze, and more!

 Hours: Monday, Thursday to Sunday: 9 a.m.-5 p.m.